bogdan-marian/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I continued training and testing on the simulator and when things went not as expected I was collecting recovery maneuvers and preventive maneuvers.

 There were a few spots where the vehicle fell off the track.
-Special around tit corners.
+Special around tight corners.
 To improve the driving behavior in these cases, I created a local repository for me and recored recovery maneuvers and preventive maneuvers.
-If the added training set was improving the outcome then I will continue the process and if not then I was dripping the added training data and collected new one.
+If the added training set was improving the outcome then I will continue the process and if not then I was dropping the added training data and collected new one.
 I discovered in this process that the most affective data was the preventive maneuvers data. (not how to recover from the side of the road but what to do when the care was getting to close to the side of the road.)

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.